UKAEA-Edge-Code/EdgeCodeRequirements/DUNE/readme.md

 ### Gripes
 - Suggested (apt-based) installation on Ubuntu didn't work, at least not easily - couldn't find the dune-pdelab package, which seemed to be essential
 - dune.fem tutorials require the latest development version, didn't work with `pip install dune.fem`
+- Have to use [DuneGridFormat(.dgf)](https://dune-project.org/doxygen/master/group__DuneGridFormatParser.html) for meshes, although they do have a [converter](https://dune-project.org/sphinx/content/sphinx/dune-fem/gmsh2dgf_nb.html)

 ### Installation (Ubuntu)